 Class: Severe persistent

 Step-up therapy involves initiating treatment at a low dose and increasing the dose or adding drugs if needed.
-Step-down therapy starts with a higher dose regimen which is reduced to the minimum needed to maintain adequate symptom control.
+Step-down therapy starts with a higher-dose regimen, which is then reduced to the minimum needed to maintain adequate symptom control.

 Once control of asthma is maintained for 3 months, a gradual reduction of maintenance therapy can be tried to keep therapy at a minimum.